 Anna Jemmison is a criminal defence solicitor at LLM Solicitors in Brixton, London.

-Tara Mulcair is a trainee solicitor at Birnberg Peirce in London.
-She specialises in inquests, public law claims and civil actions against the police, prison service and Home Office.
+Tara Mulcair is a solicitor in the civil actions department at Birnberg Peirce in London.
+She specialises in inquests and civil actions against the police, prison service and Home Office.

 Ian Browne is the Advice and Information Manager at Liberty in London.
 He jointly coordinates our social mobility work.